What is "Business Case Risk?" Can You Eliminate Risk?

 - Can you trust the business case?

-- What are next steps for understanding business case risk?
+- What are the next steps for understanding business case risk?

 Related Topics Online

-- Complete introduction to business case analysis and the the financial business case.
+- See "Business Case Analysis"(BCA) for a complete introduction to BCA and the financial business case.

-- ROI, NPV, IRR, Payback and other financial metrics
+- The article "Return on Investment"explains ROI, NPV, IRR, Payback and other financial metrics.

 - For more in-depth examples of risk measurement and reduction, see the PDF ebook, Business Case Essentials.

-- For guidance building a dynamic financial model for simulation-based risk and sensitivity analysis, see Financial Modeling Pro
+- For guidance on dynamic modeling for simulation-based risk and sensitivity analysis, see Financial Modeling Pro

 - The 3-day professional seminar, Business Case Master Class, provides a practical introduction to risk and sensitivity analysis with Monte Carlo simulation.

-Reducing uncertainty to a minimum and measuring what remains requires best practice cost and benefit estimates and a serious risk and sensitivity analysis.
+Reducing uncertainty to a minimum and measuring what remains requires best practice cost and benefit estimates and quantitative risk and sensitivity analysis.
 Those are unlikely to be present, however, if the business case situation fits one of these "worst case" scenarios.